wesley-hall/wdi-project-3/README.md

 - User journeys well mapped out and data-flows discussed in detail
 - Good road-maps to map out back-log
 - Testing started early
-- Styling as we went rather than right at the end
+- Ongoing styling rather than leaving it to right at the end

 ## Challenges